TimCares/MasterThesis/docs/thesis/experiments/fine_tuning.typ

 comparison with FLAVA @flava, which is a multimodal model that also uses its image encoder for downstream image classification tasks.
 We can see that FLAVA outperforms S-SMKE on all tasks, but since the image encoder of FLAVA is a full ViT-B/16 @vit @flava model with 12 layers, and the image encoder of S-SMKE has only 6 layers, FLAVA's results are based on a model twice as large as S-SMKE's image encoder.
-We therefore consider the performance of S-SMKE on ImageNet-1K as acceptable, even though we do not consider it is obviously not the strength of our model, which lies more in image-text retrieval.
+We therefore consider the performance of S-SMKE on ImageNet-1K as acceptable, even though we do not consider it as the strength of our model, which lies more in image-text retrieval.

 === Language <fine_tuning_text_classification>